Chiang Mai is one of the most popular destinations today for digital nomads and location independent entrepreneurs.

-Starting 2017, Chiang Mai is one of the best rated cities in Thailand when it comes to the minimum wage.
-The minimum wage in the area is of 308 Thai Baht per day or 9280 Baht per Month.
+In 2024, Chiang Mai is one of the best rated cities in Thailand when it comes to the minimum wage compared to other cities in the country, even though the numbers might seem slow for people used to seeing Western salaries.

 Even more, there are some professions in Thailand that require a higher minimal wage.
 That ranges between 370 and 600 Baht per day for specific professions: usually technicians of sorts.

-But we should consider the $280 salary as the general rule for minimum wages in Chiang Mai – and there still are people earning less than that!
+But we should consider the $300 monthly salary as the general minimum wage in Chiang Mai, although in reality, some people here still earn less that that amount.

-Official data might show higher salaries of up to 40,000, but that is calculated based on salary values themselves and not what most of the people are earning.
+Official data might show higher salaries of up to 40,000, but that is calculated based on salary values before tax and not what most of the people are earning.

 Even with an average salary, many people would have a difficult time making ends meet because they will want to keep the standard of living to a high level.